officelimex/assetgear.cfm/README.md

 - [ ] Print Work Order should also show attached documents in the exported PDF
 - [ ] Print PTW should include JHA (if no JHA, include the attachment)
 - [ ] Each department has a superintendent that needs to approve a WO
-- [ ] Add and Impement the following roles:
+- [ ] Add and Implement the following roles:
   - [ ] Supervisor
   - [ ] Superintendent
   - [ ] Field Manager
 - [ ] Users should not be able to view or edit WO not in their department
-- [ ] Warehous Manager, Enable notification
+- [ ] Warehouse Manager, Enable notification
-- [ ] Fix warehous issue for sending WO
+- [ ] Fix warehouse issue for sending WO
 - [ ] Add expiration date for warehouse item
-- [ ] Warehouse users should not be able to perform anyother operation - only view - user usr profile
+- [ ] Warehouse users should not be able to perform another operation - only view - user usr profile

 - [ ] Service Request
 - [ ] ===============